kevgo/text-runner/textrun-shell/README.md

 </a>

-Dollar signs at the beginning of lines indicate a shell prompt are ignored.
+Dollar signs at the beginning of lines indicate a shell prompt and are ignored.
 You can document the output of the last executed shell command using the
 <b textrun="action/short-name">exec-output</b> action.
 For example, the command
 above should print: